 Our Top Trips of 2019

-To kick off the new year we asked our Flashpacker network to put together their Top Trips of 2019.
+To kick off the new year we asked our network of Flashpacker Chronicles contributors to put together their Top Trips of 2019.
 These first hand, personal stories from three unique travelers will inspire your adventures in 2020 and give you an idea of what we loved from this past year.